ADVANCING A GROUND-BREAKING APPROACH TO DISEASE-MODIFYING CLUSTERING ANTIBODY THERAPEUTICS

 Generation of deep immune repertoires of sequences to each target

 We generate immune repertoires containing ~200,000 distinct antibody sequences that cover all possible binding sites on each receptor.
-Because we build multispecific antibodies, there are >10 billion possible combinations.
+Because we build multi-specific antibodies, there are >10 billion possible combinations.

 Clustering by shape of antibodies